arjunvynipadath/docs/MPI_README.txt

 be enabled across all nodes.

 Note: ssh will be used by default.
-In order to use rsh, use the -rsh option on the mpirun_rsh commandline.
+In order to use rsh, use the -rsh option on the mpirun_rsh command line.
 For more options, see mpirun_rsh -help or the MVAPICH2 user guide.

 *** Running 4 processes on 4 nodes ***